hansamaligamage/jquerydialog/README.md

 install frontend libraries like jquery, jquery-ui using bower update command,

-Check this article, if you want to know more, https://social.technet.microsoft.com/wiki/contents/articles/37986.asp-net-core-how-to-show-a-confirmation-dialog-with-jquery.aspx
+Check this article, if you want to know more, <a href="https://social.technet.microsoft.com/wiki/contents/articles/37986.asp-net-core-how-to-show-a-confirmation-dialog-with-jquery.aspx"> ASP.NET Core : How to show a confirmation dialog with Jquery</a>